MartinvonBerg/simple-lightbox-fslight/readme.txt

 == Description ==

-REMINDER: Save your file ```settings.json``` prior to Plugin-Update.
+REMINDER: Save your file ```plugin-settings.json``` prior to Plugin-Update.

+Provides an easy was to add a Lightbox to Gutenberg videos, images, galleries and Media-with-Text-Blocks.
+Just install, activate and use it.
+The Javascript-library fslightbox.js is used for that.
+You even may use the paid version of fslightbox.js.
+Available Settings are provided by a JSON-file that may be easily changed and backed-up manually.
+E.g., just create gallery by using Gutenberg gallery block and use lightbox gallery effect powered by fslightbox.js.

 NEW: Added support for Youtube-Videos.
 This will add a small red button on the top left of the embedded Youtube-Video which opens the lightbox with that video.
-Could be disabled by deleting the line ``` "wp-block-embed-youtube" ``` in the file ```settings.json```.
+Could be disabled by deleting the line ``` "wp-block-embed-youtube" ``` in the file ```plugin-settings.json```.
 If you do so please delete the comma at the end of the line before, too!
 See live example here: https://www.berg-reise-foto.de/software-wordpress-lightroom-plugins/wordpress-plugins-fotos-und-karten/
 The support for Youtube-Videos is working with the given functionality.
 So, the videos are running independently. fslightbox provides no option to stop / restart on open / close.

-Provides an easy was to add a Lightbox to Gutenberg videos, images, galleries and Media-with-Text-Blocks.
-Just install and activate and use it.
-The Javascript-library fslightbox.js is used for that.
-You even may use the paid version of fslightbox.js.
-Available Settings are provided by a JSON-file that may be easily changed and backed-up manually.

-Just create gallery by using "gallery" block and use lightbox gallery effect powered by fslightbox.js.

 == Frequently Asked Questions ==